IUD insertion information for Clinicians

 The insertion techniques vary and you may find one easier than another.

-6) Tips for managing difficult IUD insertions in nulliparous women, acutely retroflexed uteri, obese women and anxious women.
+6) Tips for managing difficult IUD insertions in nulliparous patients, acutely retroflexed uteri, obese or anxious patients.